 Ground vibration must not exceed 5mm/s for 5% of the total number of blasts over a period of 12 months and must not exceed 10mm/s at the nearby receiver.

-During the reporting period all blasts were monitored at the blast monitoring locations shown in Appendix 4.
-Note that Monitor 1 is located at the front gate of the quarry and is for internal monitoring purposes only.
+During the reporting period all blasts were monitored at the blast monitoring location shown in Appendix 3.